bloodyKnuckles/cookie-hawk/README.md

 A wrapper using cookies to transmit Hawk authentication information when request header authentication is not available, such as with page reloads resulting from link clicks and form submissions.
-When using request headers to transmit authentication it appears only XHR can be used with Hawk.
+When using request headers exclusively to transmit authentication it appears only XHR can be used with Hawk.

 [Hawk](https://github.com/hueniverse/hawk)